 Within walking distance are shops, restaurants, as well as world-renowned snorkeling areas that will treat you to breathtaking views.
 An ideal place for hosting special events such as wedding ceremonies or family get-togethers, the resort also offers special packages and services with several venues in the property that can accommodate small and medium groups.

 6. Ocean Club Resorts

-One of the most well-established condominium resorts in Turks and Caicos, Ocean Club Resorts welcomes guests with its hibiscus-painted walls as soon as they enter the reception area.
+One of the most well-established condominiums Turks and Caicos all inclusive resorts, Ocean Club Resorts welcomes guests with its hibiscus-painted walls as soon as they enter the reception area.
 There are regular shuttles that run along the half-mile stretch of Grace Bay Beach between two tastefully decorated sister properties, Ocean Club or Ocean Club East and Ocean Club West.
 Guests can use amenities in both properties.
 The shuttles ply the area from 7 am until 10.30 in the evening.